Arthritis in dogs – Safe flooring can help

-Osteoarthritis affects at least one in five dogs, and its prevalence increases as a dog ages.
+Arthritis in dogs affects at least one in five, and its prevalence increases as a dog ages.
 The sad truth is that your dog has or will get osteoarthritis at some point in its life.

 At least 80% of dogs over the age of 8 years old suffer from arthritis, therefore it is likely that your dog will develop arthritis in one or more joints at some stage in their life.